SUSE/suse-at-home/README.md

     (RKE or K3s) and Rancher

     This is where you should start...even if you have SLES install just look.
-    Make sure you have the proper packages intalled and enabled, turn off or open up the firewall and make sure you setup the ssh-keys.
+    Make sure you have the proper packages installed and enabled, turn off or open up the firewall and make sure you setup the ssh-keys.

 ### Install SLES